vcoopman/nvim-config/README.md

 # nvim-config
-nvim configurations

-Place the content of this repo into ~/.config/nvim/
+(Place the content of this repo into ~/.config/nvim/ )